junyiacademy/NotificationProto/README.md

 Now you can run the website locally.

-1. http://localhost:8000/admin/ to enter the login panel
+1. http://localhost:8000/admin/ to enter the admin panel
 2. http://localhost:8000/notification/create to create new notification message
 3. you can first use the signup link to create new user
 4. http://localhost:8000/notification/show to show all the messeges